This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Ladle the jelly into clean half pint jars.
 Wipe the rims of the jars and add seals and rings.
 At this point, you can just let the jelly cool on the counter for 24 hours.
 Then, keep the jelly in the fridge – it will last several weeks.

 If you want to store the jelly for a longer time, process the full jars (right after filling and sealing) in a water bath canner for 10 minutes.
+Here’s how I water bath canned Cherries.
+Different fruit but the process is just the same, so go ahead and read through how water bath canning works.

 Enjoy on homemade toast!
 It is also delicious as an appetizer – spread some softened cream cheese on a nice cracker and add a small dollop of jelly.
+Or try some spread on pancakes – yumm!

 Want to try your hand at making Dandelion Wine?
 We have been making this for years and we often give a bottle as a hostess gift.
 Check the link for the complete recipe and process for making your own Dandelion Wine!